Call signs in the United States: Geographical separation of K and W call signs

-Following a practice inaugurated in 1912 when the federal government first licensed radio stations, beginning in 1921 broadcasting stations have generally been assigned call signs beginning with "K" when their community of license is located in the west, and with "W" in the east.
+Following a practice inaugurated in 1912 when the federal government first licensed radio stations, beginning in 1921 broadcasting stations have generally been assigned call signs beginning with "K" when their community of license is in the west, and with "W" in the east.
 (The FCC proposed ending this policy in 1987, in order to allow unrestricted assignments of K and W stations throughout the country.
-However, it was decided to retain the rule due to industry objections.)
+However, it was decided to retain the rule, because of industry objections.)

-The original boundary line ran northward from the Texas-New Mexico border.
-In early 1923 the boundary was moved to its present location of the Mississippi River, in order to better balance the populations in the two regions.
-The geographical separation of "K" and "W" prefixes applies only to radio and television broadcasting stations, and is not followed for weather radio, highway advisory radio, or time signal stations; nor does it apply to auxiliary licenses held by broadcast stations, such as studio-transmitter links and inter-city relay stations.
+The original boundary ran northward from the Texas–New Mexico border.
+In early 1923 the boundary was moved to its present location, the Mississippi River, in order to balance the populations in the two regions.
+The geographical separation of "K" and "W" prefixes applies only to radio and television broadcasting stations, and is not followed for weather radio, highway advisory radio, and time signal stations, nor does it apply to auxiliary licenses held by broadcast stations, such as studio-transmitter links and inter-city relay stations.

-For stations located in U.S. possessions, Puerto Rico and the U.S. Virgin Islands are considered to be east of the Mississippi River, and all their stations have been given standard "W" call signs.
-The Pacific Ocean territories of Guam, the Northern Mariana Islands, and American Samoa are considered to be in western "K" territory, although assignments here have been less consistent.
-Currently all but one of these stations have "K" calls; the exception is WVUV-FM in Fagaitua, American Samoa, which received its call while it was paired with a since-deleted AM station, WVUV.
+For stations in U.S. possessions, too, the Mississippi River is the boundary.
+Puerto Rico and the U.S. Virgin Islands are east of the river, and all their stations have been given standard "W" call signs.
+The Pacific Ocean territories—Guam, the Northern Mariana Islands, and American Samoa—are in western, "K" territory, although assignments there have been less consistent.
+All but one of these stations have "K" calls; the exception is WVUV-FM in Fagaitua, American Samoa, which received its call while it was paired with a now defunct AM station, WVUV.

-The 1923 boundary shift meant that a number of existing stations with "W" call letters were located in a section of country that was now being issued "K" call letters, but these earlier stations were allowed to keep their now non-standard call signs.
-Examples of these stations include WBAP (Fort Worth, Texas), and WDAF-FM and WDAF-TV (Kansas City, Missouri), which inherited their calls from the original WDAF (now KCSP).
+The 1923 boundary shift meant that a number of existing stations with "W" call letters were in a section of country that was now being issued "K" call letters, but these earlier stations were allowed to keep their now non-standard call signs.
+These include WBAP (Fort Worth, Texas), and WDAF-FM and WDAF-TV (Kansas City, Missouri), which inherited their calls from the original WDAF (now KFNZ).